TFW No GF: Synopsis

 The film depicts these individuals talking against the backdrop of suburban streets, playing video games, and posting on the internet.

 Moyer focuses on the intimate details of the interview subjects' lives.
 Though Moyer does not focus on the darkest details of the incel subculture, the interview subjects incidentally make jokes about Elliot Rodger, the 2014 mass shooter at UC Santa Barbara, and Alek Minassian, perpetrator of the 2018 Toronto van attack.

 Moyer centers the idea of the "NEET", to describe an individual "Not in Education, Employment, or Training".
 The interview subjects characterize themselves by this descriptor, and Moyer contextualizes it with the 2008 financial crisis.

 The film does not have a strict narrative structure and consists of tweets, 4chan screenshots, definitions of internet terms, and interviews.
 The interviews do not include any with experts, cultural critics, or family members.
+Additionally, the film features the work of Prince of Zimbabwe, creator of Wojak animations online, along with musicians Negative XP and Egg White.

 Release

 TFW No GF was originally selected to premiere in SXSW's Visions category, but due to the COVID-19 lockdown and the cancellation of the festival, the documentary became one of seven films hosted by Amazon Prime in a ten-day virtual version of SXSW.